An Important Announcement from Garbo

 Whether ya’ll decided to keep things casual or are ready to say “I love you” after the DTR convo, know that this is another relationship milestone that should be celebrated because it shows that you’re able to trust the other person enough to express your feelings.

-Sharing on social media, getting off the dating apps, and even celebrating Valentine’s Day are moments you should look forward to after defining the relationship!
+Sharing on social media, getting off the dating apps, and even celebrating Valentine’s Day are moments you should look forward to after defining the relationship.
+While it can be hard to express our emotions and desires, having the define the relationship conversation is a major green flag for healthy communication in the relationship to come.

 Discover more content by Garbo